Viatorians were among the first to get a behind the scenes look at progress being made on the new,

 CRSM officials continue to dream big for their students.
 Future phases could allow for a gym and fitness space, dedicated prayer space, and additional classrooms for expanded enrollment and curriculum expansion, yet to date there is no set timetable.

 Viatorians have been staunch supporters behind CRSM since the day it opened in 2004, when Fr.
 Charles Bolser, CSV, served as president, and Fr.
 Daniel Lydon, CSV, served on its advisory board.
 Over the years, Br.
-Michael Gosch, CSV, and Br.
-James Lewnard, CSV, were among the founding faculty, while Br.
+Michael Gosch, CSV, was among the founding faculty, while Br.
 Carlos Ernesto Flórez, CSV, worked in admissions and Br.
 John Eustice, CSV, and Fr.
 Jason Nesbit, CSV, served as volunteer drivers to student work sites.